temporalio/documentation/docs/security/authentication.md

 ---
-id: authentication-in-temporal
+id: configuring-authentication
-title: Authentication in Temporal
+title: Configuring Authentication
-sidebar_label: Authentication in Temporal
+sidebar_label: Configuring Authentication
 ---

-# Overview

-Authentication is the process of verifying users that wish to access your Cluster or application.
+Authentication is the process of verifying users that wish to access your application.

-With Temporal, there are several authentication protocols that can be set to restrict access to your data.
+Temporal has several authentication protocols that can be set to restrict access to your data.
 These protocols address three different areas: servers, client connections, and users.

 # Authentication Target Areas